Shahjalal University of Science and Technology: Institutes

 As of 2022, IML offers academic programs in Arabic, English, French, German, and Japanese.

 CRTC Architecture

-SUST Department of Architecture is the 3rd oldest public architecture school in Bangladesh.
-The Center for Research, Testing, and Consultancy (CRTC Architecture) focus on research areas such as building planning and design, interior design, landscape development, urban planning, and urban renewal, conservation of historical sites and monuments, the architecture of Bengal region, sustainable design, low-cost housing, etc. according to the regional context.
-The center has been widely working with the traditional house forms, settlement patterns, urban growth, and architectural development of the region.
+SUST Department of Architecture is the third oldest public architecture school in Bangladesh.
+The Center for Research, Testing, and Consultancy (CRTC Architecture) focus on research areas such as building planning and design, interior design, landscape development, urban planning, and urban renewal, conservation of historical sites and monuments, the architecture of Bengal region, sustainable design, and low-cost housing, according to the regional context.
+The department has collaborations with TU Delft and Birmingham City University and has been widely working with the traditional house forms, settlement patterns, urban growth, and architectural development of the region.

 CRTC CSE

-The CRTC program, Department of Computer Science & Engineering focuses on research areas such as Optical Character Recognition, Parallel Processing, Cluster Computer, CodeWitz, Asia Link Project, Cellular Phone & Computer Interfacing, Bangla Computerization, Natural Language Processing etc. The software house offers professional working environment to the students.
+The CRTC program, Department of Computer Science & Engineering focuses on research areas such as Optical Character Recognition, Parallel Processing, Cluster Computer, CodeWitz, Asia Link Project, Cellular Phone & Computer Interfacing, Bangla Computerization, and Natural Language Processing.
+The software house offers a professional working environment to the students.